coderefinery/manuals/team-teaching.rst

    is typing and giving the small point of view, and one is explaining the big point of view.

-We can't claim to know the best way to do this yet, but we have seen ways that work and don't work.
+The general idea is that you want to make your teaching event a conversation.
+Pay attention to news broadcasts, game streams, podcasts, etc. to see this in action: it makes things much more interesting to listen to.
+Usually, they try to do this by having two different roles that complement each other.

 The basic idea is that you want to keep a constant *conversation* going.
-This can be a mutual discussion, one person explaining big concepts and one the details, one person asking questions and the other answering, or some other combination.  *This is different that two people teaching different sections.*
+This can be a mutual discussion, one person explaining big concepts and one the details, one person asking questions and the other answering, or some other combination.  *This is not simply two people taking turns in different sections.*

-There is less need for the instructors to prepare every single thing, since you can rely on the wisdom of the group to get you through areas you haven't perfectly prepared.
-In fact, this is good, because then your learners will see things go slightly wrong and your live debugging.
+With team teaching, there is less need for the instructors to prepare every single thing perfectly, since you can rely on two brains to get you through areas you haven't perfectly prepared.
+In fact, this is good, because then your learners will see things go slightly wrong and your live debugging (it will look like you wanted something to go wrong to teach it).

-Still it can be useful to agree with your co-instructor on the choreography of your session (more about this below).
+Still, you want to agree on a plan in advance, and know what the roles will be.

 .. pull-quote::